Schelbert197/Frontier_toolbox_ROS2/README.md

 # Frontier_toolbox_ROS2
-A package to investigate lidar-inhibited SLAM narrowing the FOV of a 2D lidar with slam_toolbox
+These packages are created to study various exploration algorithms using Nav2 and slam_toolbox with both a narrowed FOV and full FOV lidar.
+These packages should allow the user to quickly and easily bring up an exploration robot in a simulated or real environment using the provided nodes and libraries in this repository.

 ![Example_pic](turtlebot_control/images/robot_example.png)

 ## Overview
 This package was created to study the performance of various frontier exploration algorithms paired wit slam_toolbox and Nav2 with both 360 degree and narrowed Field of View (FOV) on the LaserScan.
+This narrow FOV simulated a 2D lidar sensor that may be "damaged" or "occluded" during usage.
 Users can re-run my tests in simulation or on their own differential drive robots if they would like.

-The purpose of this package is to simulate a turtlebot3 with a 2D lidar sensor that may be "damaged" or "occluded" in it's usage.
-Using slam_toolbox, the goal is to investigate the performance drop as the robot loses some of its FOV from the lidar, and measure that to establish a baseline for future research seeking to improve performance in these settings using active learning.
+For those using this package some provided features include:
+- Flatten a 3D to 2D lidar scan
+- Systematically and dynamically corrupt lidar data
+- Utilize my frontier generation library for other frontier exploration methods
+- Utilize my clustering library to cluster frontiers with DBSCAN
+- Test frontier algorithms provided in this package.

 **TODO: Link to portfolio post...**